jguo1002/deep-learning-specialization-coursera/NOTES.md

 > While BoundingBoxes:
 >
-> - Pick the box with the highest $P_c$, add it to ouput list
+> - Pick the box with the highest score ($p_c * c_i$), add it to ouput list
-> - Calculate IoU of all the other boxes with the one in the last step.
-Discard boxes with IoU GREATER than sthreshold
+> - Calculate the overlap IoU of this box and all the other boxes.
+Discard boxes that overlap significantly (`iou >= iou_threshold`).
+> - Repeat the steps above until there are no more boxes with a lower score than the currently selected box.

 **What is the dimension of one grid in YOLO?
 Suppose there are $C$ classes and $A$ anchors**